Nguyen Sports Medicine

 #internalbrace may increase success rate

-#prp augmentation may be helpful in combination with a scaffold
+#prp augmentation may be helpful in combination with a scaffold, according to Nguyen Doctor's expertise.

 ACL Repair - Surgical Steps